-In this post, we will see how to program Arduino and many other processors with the popular Open Source text editor Atom and the PlatformIO IDE package, a programming environment specially designed for IoT applications.
+In this post, we are going to see how to program Arduino and many other processors with the popular Open Source text editor Atom and the platformio IDE package, a programming environment specially designed for IoT applications.

 By now you know that we are big fans of Arduino and the entire ecosystem it has generated.
-But we frequently say that one of its weakest parts is its IDE.
-Despite its multiple updates, it remains very limited and lacks most of the features we would expect in a current development environment.
+But we often say that one of its weakest parts is its IDE.
+Despite its multiple updates, it remains very limited and lacks most of the features we might expect in a modern development environment.

 On the blog, we have already seen several alternatives to the standard Arduino IDE, such as Programming Arduino with Eclipse, or The best IDE for Arduino, Visual Studio with Visual Micro.
 This time it’s Atom + PlatformIO’s turn.

-Atom is an Open Source text editor developed by GitHub Inc, which has recently become very popular.
+Atom is an Open Source text editor developed by GitHub Inc, which has recently gained great popularity.
 This is due, among other reasons, to its enormous capacity for customization and extension through modules.

-On the other hand, PlatformIO is a development environment designed for IoT applications, which runs on the Atom or Microsoft Visual Studio Code editor.
-It is compatible with over 400 development boards, including Arduino (AVR), ESP8266, STM32.
+On the other hand, PlatformIO is a development environment designed for IoT applications, which runs on the Atom editor or Microsoft Visual Studio Code.
+It is compatible with more than 400 development boards, including Arduino (AVR), ESP8266, STM32.

 Install Atom